 Assistant principals play a vital role in every educational institution.
 It is not easy to hire a good candidate for this job, and you can expect a difficult job interview.
 I will show you what questions you should expect, how to prepare a good answer for each question, how to make a right impression on the hiring committee, and what decides the winner at the end of the interview process.

 Welcome to my website which specializes only in assistant principal interviews.
 My name is Glen Hughins, I work as a Consultant at Educational Recruitment Agency Meridian, and I help job seekers succeed in their interviews.
 Today I will try to help you to succeed.
 Ready to start?

-What questions to expect in an interview?
+What questions should you expect in your interview?

 - Why do you think you can be a good assistant principal?

-- Why should we hire you and not someone else?
+- Why should we hire you, and not someone else?